Sven Hedin: Hedin's documentation

 Hedin did not himself subject his documentation to scientific evaluation, but rather handed it over to other scientists for the purpose.
 Since he shared his experiences during his expeditions as popular science and incorporated them in a large number of lectures, travelogues, books for young people and adventure books, he became known to the general public.
 He soon became famous as one of the most well-recognized personalities of his time.

 D. Henze wrote the following about an exhibition at the Deutsches Museum entitled Sven Hedin, the last explorer:

 He was a pioneer and pathfinder in the transitional period to a century of specialized research.
 No other single person illuminated and represented unknown territories more extensively than he.
 His maps alone are a unique creation.
 And the artist did not take second place to the savant, who deep in the night rapidly and apparently without effort rapidly created awe inspiring works.
 The discipline of geography, at least in Germany, has so far only concerned itself with his popularized reports.
 The consistent inclusion of the enormous, still unmined treasures in his scientific work are yet to be incorporated in the regional geography of Asia.

 Current Hedin research

-A scientific assessment of Hedin's character and his relationship to National Socialism was undertaken in the late 1990s and early 2000s at Bonn University by Professor Hans Böhm, Dipl.-Geogr.
+A scientific assessment of Hedin's character and his relationship to National Socialism was undertaken in the late 1990s and early 2000s at the University of Bonn by Professor Hans Böhm, Dipl.-Geogr.
 Astrid Mehmel and Christoph Sieker M.A. as part of the DFG Project Sven Hedin und die deutsche Geographie (Sven Hedin and German Geography).